rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 The Master Shelf List also has a tab for the born digital inventory [Legacy note: The Pending Acquisitions tab of the Master Shelf List is no longer updated, but contains some legacy information about locations of unaccessioned materials in the backlog that may be useful.]

-**Note:** In addition to the Rose stacks and the LSC, the Rose has material stored at CV Fine Art Storage and in dark storage at Access.
-The University Records Manager places all requests to retrieve material from Access.
-Our contacts to retrieve material at CV Fine Art are Mark Pennell at mpennell@classicdesignservices.com and Caroline Snowberger at caroline@classicdesignservices.com.

 #### 13.1.4 Alma holdings location